-Some of the most common injuries sustained in car accidents are injuries to the arm and elbow, injuries that can be permanent.
+Some of the most common injuries sustained in car accidents are injuries to the arm and elbow, injuries that can be debilitating and permanent.

 According to our St. Louis car accident lawyer, there could be various causes of arm pain after a car accident.
 If you are experiencing tingling, numbness or pain the arm, it may be due to a whiplash injury.
 A sprain, strain or fracture might occur when you brace yourself for the impact.
 While the causes of arm pain could be many, whiplash is possibly the most common.
 Let us see how car accident injury can cause pain, tingling or numbness in the arm.

 The brachial plexus is the network of nerves emerging from the spinal cord in the neck.
 These nerves travel down the arms and hand.
 In a car accident, the brachial plexus may get injured, and this can cause arm pain.
 A study was conducted to study the relation between arm and hand pain and neck injury after a motor vehicle accident.

-A test called Brachial Plexus Test was developed and used to distinguish between arm pan arising from the arm itself and the one resulting from neck injuries.
+A test called Brachial Plexus Test was developed and used to distinguish between arm pain arising from the arm itself and the one resulting from neck injuries.
 This test was then used on patients who reported pain, tingling, and numbness in the arm after a car accident.